YorgosPs/Yorgos-Psarellis/index.md

 #### Hi, welcome to my personal page.

-I'm [Yorgos](https://www.howtopronounce.com/yorgos), a PhD Candidate at Johns Hopkins University.
-I'm interested in Computational Research that helps people.
-I've worked on problems in Artificial Intelligence, Manifold Learning, Probability Theory with applications in Biology, Biomedical engineering and Catalysis.
+I'm [Yorgos](https://www.howtopronounce.com/yorgos), a postdoctoral researcher at MIT.
+I'm interested in how Machine Learning complements (and advances) our understanding of the world through the lens of science.
+I've worked on problems in Supervised Learning, Embeddings and Active Learning with applications in Biology and Chemical Engineering.
 Check out my [CV](CV_Psarellis.pdf) for a summary of my academic journey.

 #### [Research](Research.md)